Yukee/yukee.github.io/_posts/2017-10-04-eth_and_mbl.markdown

 categories: quantum physics, many-body
 ---

+This post is the first of a series on many body localization.
+The interest for many body localized systems sparked from this simple question: does an isolated system of $$N$$ interacting quatum particles alays behave as a -- classical -- thermodynamical system when $$N \to \infty$$?
+In this first post, we examine the case were the answer to this question is positive.

 # Two scenarios for thermalization of a quantum system
 In this part we follow [a review by Nandkishore and Huse][nandkishore_huse], and a review by Alet and Laflorencie (not online yet).
 We want to discuss possible ways a quantum system thermalizes.
 So, first, let us define what me mean by ''thermal''.
 We say that a quantum system is thermal if the expectation value of any physical observable is given by a Boltzmann law.